 She was a butterfly and flew away!

-And here's a song we sing with the use of the flannel pieces.
+And here's a song we sing without the use of the flannel pieces.

 I Spin My Chrysalis (to the tune of Pop Goes the Weasel--but a lovely slow version)